rink-turksma/IntunePrepTool/README.md

 ## 📖 Overview

-**IntunePrepTool** simplifies the process of packaging and deploying applications to Microsoft Intune.
+**IntunePrepTool** streamlines the packaging and deployment of applications to Microsoft Intune.

-It allows administrators to package:
+With IntunePrepTool, administrators can:
-- **EXE, MSI, MSIX, Winget, Chocolatey, PowerShell, Scheduled Tasks, and Web Links**
+- Package **EXE, MSI, MSIX, Winget, Chocolatey, PowerShell scripts, Scheduled Tasks, and Web Links**
   into Intunewin files, complete with detection methods and upload functionality.

-And configure Registry (HKCU/HKLM), create shortcuts, or perform file/folder actions.
+- Easily configure **Registry keys (HKCU/HKLM)**, create **shortcuts**, and perform **file/folder actions** using the built-in Building Blocks feature.

-Designed for **efficiency, transparency, and automation**, IntunePrepTool helps IT admins save time and reduce errors during app deployment.
+Built for **efficiency, transparency, and automation**, IntunePrepTool helps IT admins save time and reduce errors during app deployment.

 ---